zsheill7/First-Project/README.md

 <br>

 As seen below, your new file has been created.
-Next, click "Settings" to setup Github Pages.
+Next, click "Settings" to set up Github Pages.